ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 * If it is in a function's stack frame, that stack frame will be reclaimed and modified by future functions, corrupting the new `Entry`.

-So you can see, dynamic memory allocation is required.
-Which is why the `add_entry` shown above calls `malloc`.
+So you can see, dynamic memory allocation is required, which is why the `add_entry` shown above calls `malloc`.
 The resulting pointer points to somewhere not in the program's global data section or in any function's stack space, but in the heap memory.
 It will stay in the heap until a call to `free` is made.